brightway-lca/brightway2/docs/index.rst

 The default storage backend for databases stores each database in a separate file.
 This is the easiest and most convenient approach for most cases.
 However, Brightway2 also supports pluggable database backends, which can change how databases are stored and queried.

-Brightway2-data also provides `JSONDatabase <http://bw2data.readthedocs.org/en/latest/inventory.html#version-control-friendly-each-database-is-a-json-file>`_, which stores each dataset as a separate file serialized to JSON.
+Brightway2-data also provides ``bw2data.backends.JSONDatabase``, which stores each dataset as a separate file serialized to JSON.
 This approach works well with version-control systems, as each change can be saved individually.
+Use of ``JSONDatabase`` is shown in a simple `ipython notebook <http://nbviewer.ipython.org/url/brightwaylca.org/tutorials/JSON%20database.ipynb>`_.

 Before using ``JSONDatabase``, please read its technical documentation carefully: :ref:`json-database`.
+To create a ``JSONDatabase``, use ``Database("my db name", backend="json")``.

 :ref:`custom-backends`, such as using an actual relational database, can also be defined.